Wildlife Express Train

 The Wildlife Express Train is an African themed narrow gauge heritage railroad at Disney's Animal Kingdom in Walt Disney World, which opened on April 22, 1998.
-Its route is 1.2 mi long and takes guests on a trip between the Africa and Rafiki's Planet Watch sections.
+Its route is 1.2 mi long and takes guests on a trip between the Africa and Conservation Station sections.

 History

 Early plans for Disney's Animal Kingdom called for a railway that would have taken guests through the Savannah plains.
 This idea was modified, however, when concerns about the safety of the animals was raised.
-Instead, Disney decided to create a railway that would take guests from the Village of Harambe in the Africa section of the park to Conservation Station in the Rafiki's Planet Watch section of the park.
+Instead, Disney decided to create a railway that would take guests from the Village of Harambe in the Africa section of the park to the Conservation Station section of the park.
 Imagineer George McGinnis came out of retirement to design the locomotives for the attraction.
 They were designed to give guests the impression that the trains had been traveling through Africa for a hundred years, collecting grime and rust along the way.
 According to imagineer Joe Rohde, the idea was to create a look for vehicles "that would be seen today in Africa and Asia, long after their original use in Europe in the late 1800s."

 The locomotives and rail cars themselves were built in 1997 by Severn Lamb, Ltd. in Alcester, England.
 Production of the locomotives was overseen by Imagineers Bob Harpur and Joel Fritsche.
 On April 22, 1998, the Wildlife Express Train opened with the rest of Disney's Animal Kingdom.

-The Wildlife Express Train and Rafiki's Planet Watch were both temporarily closed on October 21, 2018, and reopened on July 11, 2019.
+The Wildlife Express Train and Rafiki's Planet Watch were both temporarily closed on October 21, 2018, for refurbishment and reopened on July 11, 2019.
+The train and Rafiki's Planet Watch both closed again on February 23, 2026, in order to make way for a new Bluey experience.
+The Wildlife Express Train reopened on May 26, 2026, along with new on-board narration by conservationist Robert Irwin on the journey from the Africa section of the theme park to Conservation Station.
+The Rafiki's Planet Watch theme, the Animation Academy, as well as the petting zoo were all removed from Conservation Station and replaced with Bluey's Wild World, an interactive show, and a kangaroo and wallaby exhibit, called Jumping Junction, which also opened the same day.

 Experience

 The Wildlife Express Train is themed to the fictitious Eastern Star Railway, running between Lusaka, Nairobi, and Kisangani.
 Like most other Disney rail attractions, the railway is built to a narrow gauge, which is smaller than the currently used on East African railways.

-The train takes guests from Harambe Station in the Africa section to Conservation Station in the Rafiki's Planet Watch section.
+The train takes guests from Harambe Station in the Africa section to Conservation Station.
 One full journey takes about twelve minutes to complete: seven minutes from Harambe Station to Conservation Station, and five minutes from Conservation Station to Harambe Station.
 During the ride, portions of the Animal Kingdom backlot can be seen, including animal holding buildings for rhinos and elephants, among other animals.
 The roundhouse where the trains are stored is also visible.